fastlib/ALADIN/README.md

 ## Changelog:

 💡Version 1.1.0 16/03/2026:
-- Added ability to handle 12-lead ECG
+- Added ability to handle 1, 3, and 12-lead ECG
-- Added median beat extraction based on segmentation and QRS clusters
+- Added median beat extraction and corresponding beat median segmentations based on segmentation and QRS clusters

 ## System requirements:
 - Linux Ubuntu >= 20.04 or MacOSX 13.6.x or Microsoft Windows >=10